Shikha-Kumari10/CelebalTechnologies_projects/README.md

 Assignment: Develop a simple application to Create, Read, Update, and Delete (CRUD) entries in a MongoDB database using Mongoose.

 ## Week 6
 Assignment: Create a RESTful API using Node.js and Express that supports basic CRUD operations on a resource (like users, products, etc.)

+## Week 7
+Assignment: Add JSON Web Token (JWT) authentication to your existing RESTful API.
+Ensure secure handling of tokens and implement a protected route.

+## Week 8
+Assignment: Add advanced features to your Express.js application such as file upload, error handling, or integrating a third-party API.